Emergency Aid and Volunteers Mobilize After Ebeye Fire Destroys Lucky Store and Ebeye Hotel

 Fortunately, no injuries were reported.

-As recovery efforts began, the Government of the Republic of the Marshall Islands approved a $125,000 Disaster Assistance Emergency Fund to support cleanup, relief, and rebuilding efforts.
+In good news, the Government of the Republic of the Marshall Islands approved a $125,000 Disaster Assistance Emergency Fund to support cleanup, relief, and rebuilding efforts.

 Mayor Hirata Kapua thanked President Hilda Heine, Minister David Paul, the Cabinet, KEOC, and NEOC for their support.
 In a social media post, the mayor expressed gratitude for the emergency funding and for contractors beginning work to help families whose homes were destroyed rebuild their lives.